LastNameKhan/LastNameKhan/README.md

 ## About Me:
 Hello!
 I'm Aman, a passionate Front-End Developer specializing in creating dynamic and responsive web applications.
-With a strong foundation in HTML, CSS, and JavaScript, I have honed my skills in React.js and Next.js to build seamless user experiences.
+With a strong foundation in HTML, CSS, and JavaScript, I have honed my skills in React.js, Angular and Next.js to build seamless user experiences.

 ## Languages and Tools
 <div>